sjolicoeur/gointeractive/README.md

 Screen and Line are the base structs.

-- Screen is the global primitive that keeps track of lines on the screen and allow to operate o them to do things like animations or rendering
+- Screen is the global primitive that keeps track of lines on the screen and allow to operate on them to do things like animations or rendering
 - Line is a representation of a line on the Screen. `keep` is to indicate if the line should survive calls to clear the screen `name` is to give the line a name so to be able to clear it directly

 ### The idea is...